Choosing the Right Fertilizer

 • Before planting in autumn or winter, you will need to favor organic fertilizers, which will take time to decompose

 • When planting: A fertilizer rich in nitrogen and phosphorus should be selected to give all plants a good start.
-In terms of organic fertilizer, you should select blood powder, which will stimulate growth quickly, or a good compost or well decomposed manure.
+In terms of organic fertilizer, you should select blood meal, which will stimulate growth quickly, or a good compost or well decomposed manure.
 For chemical fertilizers, favor slow-release fertilizers.

 • During vegetation (from spring to summer), faster release fertilizers should be favored.
 It is therefore recommended to use mineral fertilizers.